Opened: Fall 1958

 Cost: $1.42 million

-Calkins was built as a women's dormitory.
-It housed women until 1959, men from 1959 to 1960, and women after that.
-It is still a women-only dormitory.
+The building was opened for occupancy in September 1958 and officially dedicated in May 18, 1959.
+Calkins was built as a women's hall.
+It housed women in its first year, men from 1959 to 1960, and women after that.
 In its early days, the hall had a policy that each wing would host faculty members to a dinner once a month.
 When they were first built, Trout and Calkins were joined without any partitions between them, and in 1959-1960, there were several reports of the Trout men rolling bowling balls down into Calkins.

 In the fall of 1967, the women of Calkins Hall won the award for best Homecoming float by a women's residence hall.
 The float had a large mock bon fire with the cartoon characters Chip and Dale roasting over it.
 The slogan read, "Fire Up Chips!"
 This is the first know use of the now-familiar rallying cry for the University.

 The hall was named for the head of the Department of Geography from 1902-1944.
 R. D. Calkins was born in Parma, Michigan on April 20, 1873.
 He received his Life Certificate from the State Normal School at Ypsilanti in 1897.
 He was the superintendent of North Branch schools in Lapeer for one year, then returned to Ypsilanti to teach geography.
 He came to Central to chair the Geography Department in 1902.
 He was granted Central's first-ever sabbatical, and in 1903 received his Bachelors from the University of Chicago, followed by his Masters from the same institution in 1907.
 In addition to teaching at Central, he taught summer sessions at the Columbia University, the University of Chicago, and UCLA.
 He and his wife had two sons.
 His wife was active in the establishing of the first city library in Mt.
 Pleasant.
 Calkins died on September 27, 1955.